 Jewellery Stringing Materials: 7 Options to Choose From

-Jewellery making is a varied craft that often involves stringing beads and other items.
-There are many types of material that are suitable for this use and these are available in a wide range of colours, thicknesses and finishes.
+Jewellery-making is a varied craft that often involves stringing beads and other items.
+There are many types of materials that are suitable and are available in a wide range of colours, thicknesses and finishes.

-In some cases the type of stringing material you use will be influenced by the jewellery’s design, the beads used or type of jewellery.
-For example: memory comes in set sizes for necklaces, bracelets and rings or if you are using large holed beads, a thicker diameter cord may be better suited.
-Some jewellery making techniques require that you use a certain type of stringing materials.
+In some cases the type of stringing material you use will be influenced by the jewellery’s design, the beads used, or the type of jewellery.
+For example, memory comes in set sizes for necklaces, bracelets, and rings, or if you are using large-holed beads, a thicker diameter cord may be better suited.
+Some jewellery-making techniques require that you use a certain type of stringing materials.
 Thicker cords such as rattail, leather and waxed cotton are often used in macramé for example, whereas very fine threads such as beading or nylon thread are used in stitching, loom and beaded projects.

 Illusion cord is a soft, flexible cord that is often used to create floating necklace designs.
 Because the cord is virtually invisible beads and other items appear as if they are floating.
 The cord is clear and is similar in appearance to fishing line.
 It can be worn by any rough edges on beads and when aged it can dry out and crack.
 Illusion cord is sometimes known as monofilament.
 It is a fine thread but stiff thread that can be used in stringing without a needle and knots easily.